2024 Ace of Races Marathon

-Members of the Steel Talons Honor Guard move into position to fire the starting shot for the half marathon race during the 2nd annual Ace of Races Marathon at Holloman Air Force Base, New Mexico, Dec.
-7, 2024.
-More than 250 people from across the country participated in the race, which was broken up into a full and half marathon and a 5K.
-(U.S. Air Force photo by Amn.
-Elijah Strickland)
+The 49th Wing hosted the 2nd annual Ace of Races Marathon at Holloman Air Force Base, New Mexico, Dec.
+7, 2024, consisting of a full and half marathon, 5k, and a 1-mile kids dash.

+Service members and civilians from around the country came to Holloman to participate in the races, with over 300 runners total between the different races.

+“We’re proud to host such a diverse group of people from across our nation as we celebrate Team Holloman’s heritage through the time-honored Air Force tradition of running,” said U.S. Air Force Col. John Ethridge, 49th Wing commander.
+“The weather was almost as beautiful as the course itself and I hope everyone walks away from the race with an appreciation for our community and the incredible mission they support.”

 |Date Taken: